Teens For Life

 You’re barely back from vacation and your teacher asks you to do a report or a research paper on a current issue.
 You believe strongly in the right to life and so you’d like to do your paper on some aspect of the abortion issue.
 But where do you start?

 Of course, you’ll still have the responsibility to write the paper, watch your grammar, and turn in your paper in a timely fashion.
-But the links on the right will provide you with the kind of accurate information and arguments you need to prepare a top-notch paper.
+But the links below will provide you with the kind of accurate information and arguments you need to prepare a top-notch paper.
 Here’s some practical advice and suggestions on how to think through assembling your paper.

 Some Hints on Choosing a Topic